a-matta/passwordgenerator/README.md

-# This is Buisness College,Helsinki TYPESCRIPT assignment made by my team.
+# This is Buisness College, Helsinki TYPESCRIPT assignment made by my team.

 npm run build
 open in index.html